siderolabs/rfcs/002-key-management.md

     gpg --keyserver keyserver.ubuntu.com --send-key YOUR_KEY_ID
     ```

-Note: If you lose your public key you can -not- recover it from a Yubikey.
+Note: If you lose your public key, you can -not- recover it from a Yubikey.

 ### Configuration

 1. Configure shell to use yubikey for ssh

-    Add the following to your shell configuration file
+    Add the following to your shell configuration file:

     ```
     unset SSH_AGENT_PID